bravojuandb/classicbook-etl-pipeline/README.md

 ## Data Structure & Raw Input

 Info bout the book structure.
+Granearl description of raw books, aspects to be cleaned.

 ---